 On November 4, 2008, the Company's board of directors authorized the repurchase of up to \$20 million (up to \$10 million per year in 2008 and 2009) of the Company's common stock on the open market or in privately negotiated transactions.
-The repurchase program is also being conducted pursuant to SEC Rule 10b5-1.
-The timing and amount of any shares repurchased will be determined by the Share Repurchase Committee, constituting three members of the Company's board of directors, based on its evaluation of market conditions and other factors.
-The Company expects to fund any further repurchases using the Company's available cash balances.
+The repurchase program was to be conducted pursuant to SEC Rule 10b5-1.
+The timing and amount of shares repurchased was determined by the Share Repurchase Committee, constituting three members of the Company's board of directors, based on its evaluation of market conditions and other factors.
+There were no common stock repurchases during 2009.